isgo-golgo13/knative-tekton-ci-github-actions-workflows/README.md

 ## Installation w/ out ArgoCD or FluxCD

-The follow workflow is required to configure Tekton and Tetkon Pipeline with GitHub Actions.
+The follow workflow is required to configure Tekton and Tetkon Pipeline with GitHub.

 - Install (Provision) Kubernetes Cluster
 - Install (Provision) Tekton Operator to Kubernetes Cluster